-619. Thus, the average HHI for nickel ores and concentrates market is about 1900, so the market has moderate concentration.
-Nickel mattes' average market concentration is also moderate (HHI=2300).
+619. The average HHI for the nickel ores and concentrates market is about 1900, so the market has moderate concentration.
+The nickel mattes average market concentration is also moderate (HHI=2300).
 The concentration of the ferro-nickel market is low (HHI=1400).
-HHI rate for the unwrought nickel market is 1317, so the market has low concentration.
-Thus, markets for nickel products are moderate to low concentrated and competitive.
+The HHI rate for the unwrought nickel market is 1317, so the market has low concentration.
+Thus, markets for nickel products are moderate- to low-concentrated and competitive.

 620. Analysis of nickel products' exports had shown that, in general, all nickel products' export prices are quite well correlated with nickel prices.
-However, consideration of individual States, particularly Zimbabwe, shown totally opposite results, which could be because of uncertainties in the data.
+However, consideration of individual States, particularly Zimbabwe, show totally opposite results, which could be because of uncertainties in the data.
 As for export prices of unwrought nickel from Madagascar, these are highly correlated with nickel prices.

-621. Hard to say what would happen to export earnings of Zimbabwe with the beginning of seabed mining, because, in general, export earnings seem to be correlated with nickel prices, but there are sharp deviations, probably caused by uncertainties in the exports data.
+621. It is hard to say what would happen to export earnings of Zimbabwe with the beginning of seabed mining, because, in general, export earnings seem to be correlated with nickel prices, but there are sharp deviations, probably caused by uncertainties in the exports data.
 However, it was found that the GDP of the State is not very consistent with export earnings from the sale of nickel products.
-As for Madagascar, this State exports only an unwrought nickel, and export earnings of the State from the sale of this product seem not to be related to the metal price.
-The same is for the GDP of the State; it is not correlated with export earnings.
-This States both have a low share of nickel products markets, especially on the market of unwrought nickel.
-This market has low concentration, so it could happen, that seabed mining would not harm the market, as it is already highly competitive.
-What could happen is that exporters, which have low market share, or which export low-quality nickel products, would have to leave the market.
+As for Madagascar, the State exports only unwrought nickel, and export earnings of the State from the sale of this product seem not to be related to the metal price.
+The same is true for the GDP of the State; it is not correlated with export earnings.
+These States both have a low share of nickel products markets, especially in the market of unwrought nickel.
+This market has low concentration, so it could happen that seabed mining would not harm the market, as it is already highly competitive.
+What could happen is that exporters which have low market share, or which export low-quality nickel products, would have to leave the market.